Saanich police were called to break up a gathering of about 200 youth at Mount Douglas Park beach on Canada Day.

 Police also observed open alcohol consumption – some by underaged individuals – public intoxication and a lack of proper physical distancing.

-“We certainly anticipated some gatherings of people wanting to celebrate Canada Day,” Anastasiades said.
+“We certainly anticipated some gatherings last night of people wanting to celebrate Canada Day,” Anastasiades said.
 “However, this is a reminder that physical distancing measures are still in place in the province.”

 He noted officers tasked with breaking up the event were “met with almost full cooperation.”